In this article:

 3. Drink more water

+The shortage of water takes away the shine from your hair, leaving it rough, lifeless, and highly prone to damage.
+Dry hair is also increasingly susceptible to split ends.
 Thus, you must try to maintain optimal fluid intake throughout the day to keep your hair cells healthy and well functioning.

 Although there is no substitute for plain water, you can diversify your fluid intake by including juices, broths, and succulent fruits or vegetables in your daily diet.